Carrotrust/netflix-replica-app/README.md

 ## Update

-I did deploy this project, however it was flagged by google, as a dangerous site,the reason was because it's so identical to the main netflix site, it was flagged for "phishing", i decided to remove it from vercel
+I did deploy this project, however it was flagged by google, as a dangerous site,the reason was because it's so identical to the main netflix site, it was flagged for "phishing", i decided to remove it from vercel.
+The screenshots are shown above.